 I've been in Raleigh since 2006 and I'm enjoying it almost as much as I enjoyed Alaska.
 The people and environment are stimulating.

 No matter where I've lived or who I've met, I have always gravitated toward writers.
-I guess the craft is in my blood now, because I can't think of anything more fun (besides teaching) than sitting down and writing a book where you can have a say in how things are going to end.
+I guess the craft is in my blood now, because I can't think of anything more fun (besides teaching) than sitting down and writing a book where you can have a say in how things are going to end - or the illusion of having a say about how things are going to end.
 I never say I choose the endings of my books, because I don't.
 My characters do and I have fun along the way.

 If there's anything you'd like to know about me, feel free to ask, I do reserve the right to say no when it comes to answering.
 I mean really, TMI just ruins the mystery, don't you think?